Halep thrashes Badosa to reach Wimbledon quarters

 The Romanian is the only Grand Slam winner left standing in the women's singles draw.

-She will play either Amanda Anisimova or Harmony Tan for a spot in the semi-finals.
+She will play Amanda Anisimova next after the American ended Harmony Tan's run with a 6-2 6-3 win.

 Halep did not defend her title in 2020 after the tournament was cancelled because of the Covid-19 pandemic and missed last year's Wimbledon with injury.